 OFFICE TELEPHONE- The office telephone is a business phone and is not to be used by students, except in an emergency.
-They will also be required to have permission pass from their teacher or the office to use the phone and will be questioned on the reason for the call prior to using the office phones.
 Students are not allowed to use the phone to make personal arrangements (such as requesting permission from parents to go to another student's home after school).
 The office staff has the right to monitor a student's phone call to ensure they are being honest about the emergency need to use the phone.

-CLASSROOM TELEPHONE- The phone in the classroom is for the teacher use only.
-Students are not to use them under any circumstances without the permission from the teacher.
+CLASSROOM TELEPHONE-The phone in the classroom is for the teacher use only.
+Students are not to use them without the permission from the teacher.